ErwinLiYH/yabai_manager/README.md

 3. Install [skhd](https://github.com/koekeishiya/skhd)
 4. Install the configs and Yabai manager

-    This APP need a python environment, if you don't want to use system python env, you should create a new virtual Python environment before running `install.sh`, and select the Python interpreter path in the environment when running `install.sh`.
+    This app requires a Python environment.
+If you prefer not to use the system's Python environment, you should create a new virtual Python environment before running install.sh.
+Then, select the Python interpreter path from this environment when running install.sh.

     ```bash
     git clone git@github.com:ErwinLiYH/yabai_manager.git